amoliverio/data_processing/data_processing_tutorial.md

 Demo mapping file is available here: http://fiererlab.org/?p=516

-First, check the mapping file to make sure it is formatted correctly (QIIME command):
+First, check the mapping file to make sure it is formatted correctly (QIIME command).
+Note that this command almost always returns an error - even if your map file is fine.
+Look at the .log file to see details of the error.:

 	validate_mapping_file.py -m Demo_16S_MappingFile.txt -o checkout/